GillesC/KU-Leuven-master-thesis-template-FET/README.md

-This is a master thesis template for the students from the FIIW/FET.
+This is a master thesis template for the students from the [Faculty of Engineering Technology](https://iiw.kuleuven.be/english).

 ## Interesting Resources